 A member of the VIT Council since 2007, Michael Butler has been a state school secondary teacher in the northern suburbs of Melbourne for 40 years in various leadership roles, including year 12 and student welfare coordination.
 Michael has been a member of school councils and committees, the union State Executive, and regional and state committees focused on alternative education, teacher and principal selection and substance abuse issues.
 He has a particular interest in student welfare and alternative education for students experiencing difficulties in mainstream secondary schooling, and has 30 years’ experience coordinating an alternative setting for students with major behavioural issues.

-Currently part of the leadership team at St Anne's Catholic Primary School, Gill has taught in primary and P – 12 schools in both Australia and the UK for over 20 years.
+Currently part of the leadership team at a catholic school in Melbourne's south, Gill has taught in primary and P – 12 schools in both Australia and the UK for over 20 years.
 She attained qualifications in Music Education, Gifted Education and is completing a Masters of Educational Leadership.
 Gill has served on school councils as a teacher and a parent representative.
 She is the leader of Teaching and Learning, Mathematics and Digital Technologies in her current school, and is a VIEU member.

-Currently the Principal of Magpie Primary School, Peter has over 36 years’ experience as a teacher in Government schools, with half of that time as a principal in small rural schools and a significant period of leadership as an Education Consultant in the Grampians – Wimmera region.
+Currently the Principal of a regional primary school, Peter has over 36 years’ experience as a teacher in Government schools, with half of that time as a principal in small rural schools and a significant period of leadership as an Education Consultant in the Grampians – Wimmera region.
 Peter is a nominee of the AEU, the Primary Convenor of the Principal Class Association and a member of the DET SRP Consultative Committee.
 Peter is an active member of the Moorabool Collegiate Network of small schools and is the original architect of the Wathaurong Sports District, providing extensive leadership for that project over 16 years.